 So, what marketing technique pulled this miracle off?

 The miracle is that so little marketing was done.
 The book was actually released sooner than I’d expected — Sept.
 30. I was still in the midst of a publicity campaign for another novel — from a different publisher — called Death Panels.
 It deals with a timely issue, so I felt committed to promote it before the election.
 As a result, I did almost nothing with Rachel those first few days.
 My editor had put up a website for the book.
 All it had was the cover art and sample chapters.
 I’d put some information on my author website.
 On Oct.
 4, my publisher, John Barger, sent an e-blast about Rachel to all of his catalog customers.
 That’s when I began watching Amazon.
 The book started going up in rank.
 I told myself this would surely last for only an hour or so, but the numbers just kept climbing.
 When it made No. 1 on Oct.
 7, I posted about it on Facebook, and so did my editor, Regina Doman.
 From there, our Facebook friends spread the word.

 That’s it?
 No other big promotional event?

-When some of my friends heard it had made #1, they said they assumed I had done a “Buy My Book on Amazon” day.
+When some of my friends heard it had made No. 1, they said they assumed I had done a “Buy My Book on Amazon” day.
 That’s when an author contacts Amazon, tells them to stock up, and arranges for a special promotion and extra freebies to go with each purchase.
-Then the author and the publisher call everyone they know begging them to buy the book on that day.
-It’s mainly to boost the book’s rank and be able to say you’ve had an Amazon bestseller, even if it was only number one for a couple of hours.
+Then the author and the publisher call everyone they know, begging them to buy the book on that day.
+It’s mainly to boost the book’s rank and be able to say you’ve had an Amazon bestseller, even if it was only No. 1 for a couple of hours.
 We had talked about doing one of these but decided against it.

 Your first four books were published by Christian publishers.
-What prompted you to make the switch when you already had a following in generic Christian fiction?
+What prompted you to make the switch (to Catholic publishing) when you already had a following in generic Christian fiction?

 What is Catholic fiction?